TikTok vs Instagram – What are the key differences between them? And what makes them alike?

 1. TikTok vs Instagram: How TikTok Users Differ from Instagram Users

-TikTok has one billion monthly active users worldwide, compared to Instagram, which has two billion monthly active users.
+TikTok has over one billion monthly active users worldwide, compared to Instagram, which has more than two billion monthly active users.
 While TikTok has an audience mainly made up of Gen Z users, Instagram is more popular among Millenials.

 In this section, we will focus on both user demographic and user behavior to help you discover the best social media network for your target audience.